JTMcDuff/godboundgenerator/README.md

 9. Generate at least one defense.
 Default to one, eventually make this selectable. -- Working

 ## Using Godbound Generator (For non-geeks)
 At the moment, this generator can be used in any modern, up-to-date browser.
-Just download the entire repo, and then open the index.html file in a new tab (ctrl+o in Chrome).
+1. Click "Clone or Download."
+2. Click "Download ZIP."
+3. Unzip.
+4. Open the index.html with your browser.

 You could also simply drop it on a simple web-server.
 I've done no security checking on this code, so be sure you segregate this from anything valuable.